 Lintbells understands just how itchy and infuriating harvest mites can be for dogs, and thankfully we have a couple of products that can really help.

-The clever combination of Omega 3 EPA from fresh Salmon Oil and Omega 6 GLA help to calm the skin, relieving itching and scratching.
+The clever combination of Omega 3 EPA from fresh Salmon oil and Omega 6 GLA help to calm the skin, relieving itching and scratching.
 Meanwhile, Omega 6 Linoleic Acid helps to support the skin’s natural moisture barrier, supporting the skin’s health.
-YuMEGA Itchy Dog also include lots of natural Vitamin E to support the skin’s defences.
+YuDERM Itchy Dog also includes lots of natural Vitamin E to support the skin’s defences.

-Another great way to soothe itchy skin is to spray the affected area with YuCARE Eye Spray.
-The antibacterial silver ions in this gentle, non-sting spray help to kill off any bacteria introduced into the bite site – which can make itching worse.
-Simply spray a few squirts on the affected area to clean and soothe.
-For scratching dogs – gentle YuCARE Eye Spray
+Another great way to soothe itchy skin is to apply the affected area with YuCARE Skin Cream.
+The antibacterial silver ions in this gentle, non-sting formula help to kill off any bacteria introduced into the bite site – which can make itching worse.
+Simply apply to the affected area to clean and soothe.

 Do you have any top tips to avoid harvest mites?
 Maybe a Lintbells product has helped to soothe your dog’s itches?
 We always love to hear about new ways to help your best friends feel their very best – so please do share ideas and feedback in the comments below.